 Yes, it is possible to achieve similar effects by simply holding up a prism or other such geometric crystal to your lens, but that can be a nuisance.
 Instead, why not have something that simply attaches and holds firm?

-As such, the OMNI Creative Filter System is a worthwhile and lasting product.
+As such, theis a worthwhile and lasting product.
 It helps give the equipment you currently have an extra edge (without any permanent modification).

 Have you tried the OMNI Creative Filter System?
 Let me know your thoughts (or any questions) in the comments!